ABOUT

 The Short Version

 Hi there!
-You might be wondering how a 6’2”, 240lb NFL athlete with a neck the size of some people’s thighs is always smiling and talking about the intersection of success and emotional wellness.
-Let me formally introduce myself.
+You might be wondering how a 6’2”, 240lb former NFL athlete—who once walked pigs on a Texas farm—ended up talking about rediscovering joy, curiosity, and aliveness.
+Let me introduce myself.

 A Farm Kid’s Big Dreams

-I grew up on a Texas farm where I spent my days walking a pig—yes, you read that right—and dreaming big.
-Football became my ticket out and my ticket in: to connection, to belonging, and eventually to the United States Military Academy at West Point.
+I grew up in the Texas Panhandle, surrounded by red dirt and big skies.
+Football was my ticket out and my way in: to belonging, to connection, and eventually to the United States Military Academy at West Point.

-At West Point, I earned my stripes on and off the field, starting every game, captaining the team, and becoming the second player in Academy history to be drafted into the NFL.
-For a kid who grew up with red dirt on his boots, this felt like a dream come true.
+At West Point, I worked hard on and off the field, earning my place as a starting player, team captain, and only the second player in Academy history to be drafted into the NFL.
+For a kid from a farm, this was the dream.

-But dreams don’t always come with a roadmap—or a warning label.
+But dreams don’t always come with instructions—or warnings.

-Then, out of nowhere, just as I was about to sign my first NFL contract, the Department of Defense called.
-Literally.
-In one phone call, I was ordered back to active duty, effective immediately.
+Just as I was about to sign my first NFL contract, the Department of Defense called me back to active duty, effective immediately.

 Relief Disguised as Duty